LeahYudaikin/ice-cream-store/README.md

 3. Double-click or open `home.html` in your preferred web browser.

 > No server setup required — runs entirely in the browser.

 ---

-## 🌍 Language Support

-A language toggle feature (English / Hebrew) is planned and can be added using a simple JavaScript function.
-To implement this:

-- Add a button labeled `עברית`
-- Use JavaScript to switch the text content direction (`rtl`) and replace strings

-Feel free to request this feature if you'd like it included in this README or UI.

----